clux/facemaulers/east/irithyll.md

 E: "well it is nice being actually revered in the city"
 E: "but don't you miss it; the draining from a live one, having their live force flow into you?"
 P: "well, you see, the populus is not going to appreciate such draining in the long run"
-P: "what you need to do is blame it on a night hag, so the population never knows who the real enemy is"
+D: "what you need to do is blame it on a night hag, so the population never knows who the real enemy is"
-E: "why are you always using women as your goto-boogeyman?"
+E: "why are you always using women as your goto-scapegoat?"
 E: "why do you never use a goblins or trolls?"
-P: "well, pardon, it was just the first that came to mind."
+D: "well, **shake face** excuse me, it was just the first that came to mind."
 S: "everyone. calm down. have you not eaten in a while? we have company."

 Guards;  Vampire Knight CC379 CR11 + Zombie Lord; CC394 CR5.